Canon 6D Mark II vs Leica SL

 Feature comparison: Canon 6D Mark II vs Leica SL

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the SL has an electronic viewfinder (4400k dots), while the 6D Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the SL offers a wider field of view (100%) than the one in the 6D Mark II (98%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the SL has a higher magnification (0.80x vs 0.72x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 6D Mark II and Leica SL in connection with corresponding information for a sample of similar cameras.

 Connectivity comparison: Canon 6D Mark II vs Leica SL